tidycozydev/dogbot-engine/README.md

 I did a small modification on the former one:

 It looks like the POS tag NNN was standing for an exact match with the lemma in the dictionary.
-Problem was that NNN was not a tag returned by the POS tagger from Apache OpenNLP, only NN.
+Problem was that NNN was not a tag returned by the POS tagger from Apache OpenNLP, it was only returning NN.
 So I replaced NNN in the dictionnary by NN.